AndrianBdn/wg-cmd/README.md

 - automatically configures sysctl, systemd, NAT

 ## Current Limitations
-- supports only simple client-server WireGuard setup
+- supports simple client-server WireGuard setup
 - mostly for Linux (assumes iptables, systemd, sysctl are available) — see [Other OS](#other-os-besides-linux) section
 - can't manage existing WireGuard configuration (but you can create new WireGuard interfaces on the same host)